DrHazemAli/DrHazemAli/README.md

 - **Medium Article**: [Skytells CEO Hazem Ali at the Sharjah Linguistic AI Conference](https://medium.com/@ericua/skytells-ceo-hazem-ali-to-illuminate-ais-future-at-the-sharjah-linguistic-ai-conference-00ccde28f78f).
 - **Cairo Times**: [Coverage of Skytells’ groundbreaking AI technology](https://www.alqaheratimes.com/2024/08/skytells_22.html#:~:text=%D9%81%D9%8A%20%D8%AA%D8%B7%D9%88%D8%B1%20%D9%8A%D8%B9%D8%AF%20%D8%A7%D9%84%D8%A3%D9%88%D9%84%20%D9%85%D9%86,%D9%85%D8%B9%20%D8%B4%D8%AE%D8%B5%D9%8A%D8%A7%D8%AA%20%D9%85%D9%86%20%D8%A7%D9%84%D8%B9%D8%B5%D8%B1%20%D8%A7%D9%84%D8%AD%D8%AF%D9%8A%D8%AB).
 - **ANBAONA News**: [Interview and insights on AI and Skytells](https://www.anbaona.com/?p=6964).

+### Magazines
+I’ve been privileged to be recognized by leading international magazines for my work, leadership and contributions in AI.
+- **THE LEADERS (2025)**: Featured as an AI & ML Visionary Driving the Future of Intelligent Innovation and Digital Transformation, highlighting strategic leadership and enterprise-scale impact.
+- **Alqahera Times (2024)** Featured for advancing AI in the region and driving new standards in innovation, security, and applied ML.

 ---